SEDGE: Structural Extrapolated Data Generation: Experiments

 \subsection{Extrapolated Text-to-Image Generation}

 To further validate our theory, we conduct extrapolation experiments on text-to-image generation to evaluate the model's ability to synthesize unseen compositional concepts, e.g. ``a peacock eating ice cream."
 As an initial implementation of SEDGE, we leverage concepts from Aligner~\citep{conceptaligner} to learn a graphical model with links from features (image concepts) to specifications (text concepts) and a likelihood predictor.
-We use diffusion-based generation since images are of high dimensions.
-Our generative backbone is based on SANA~\citep{xie2024sana}.
+We use diffusion-based generative backbone (here we used SANA~\citep{xie2024sana}) since images are of high dimensions.
 For further implementation details please refer to Appendix~\ref{app:experiment_results} .

-We compare our model against several state-of-the-art baselines, including SANA, Aligner, Stable Diffusion 3.5-Large~\citep{esser2024scaling}, QwenImage~\citep{wu2025qwen}, Z-Image~\citep{cai2025z}, and GPT5.2 (Fig.~\ref{fig:qual-suitcase}).
-Baselines often exhibit concept leakage or include unspecified or miss specified components, such as a peacock merely touching ice cream or the addition of redundant wings and birds.
-Our method produces semantically coherent images without missing attributes.
-Notably, our 1.6B parameter model achieves performance better than the 20B QwenImage and comparable to GPT5.2, demonstrating its extrapolation ability and efficiency even with limited training data.
+We compare our model against several state-of-the-art baselines, including the original SANA, Aligner, Stable Diffusion 3.5-Large~\citep{esser2024scaling}, QwenImage~\citep{wu2025qwen}, Z-Image~\citep{cai2025z}, and GPT5.2 (Fig.~\ref{fig:qual-suitcase}).
+These baselines often suffer from concept leakage or the generation of spurious components, such as a peacock merely touching ice cream instead of eating it, or suitcases accompanied by redundant wings or birds.
+In contrast, SEDGE produces semantically coherent images that better preserve the required compositional attributes.
+We further conduct an ablation study by removing the sparsity loss and conditional independence structure, which results in more entangled compositions (e.g., generating a full bird instead of bird wings) and poorer adherence to the prompt (e.g., the ice cream is missing).
+Notably, our 1.6B-parameter model achieves more faithful generation than the 20B QwenImage model and performs comparably to GPT5.2, demonstrating its extrapolation ability and efficiency under limited training data.
+For additional results, including quantitative evaluations, please see Appendix~\ref{app:experiment_results}.